ESAC DATA ANALYSIS & STATISTICS WORKSHOP 2018

 We strive to have the most fruitful and useful workshops, and therefore encourage the greatest balance in diversity.
 In particular, we strongly encourage mid-career and women scientists such that we can strive to have as many men as women, and as many young as more seasoned scientists.

-We’re looking forward to seeing you in Madrid for the fifth EDAS workshop this fall.
+We’re looking forward to seeing you in October for the fifth EDAS workshop.

 TABLE OF CONTENTS